The Normans were descendants of Vikings who settled in Frankish territories of modern-day Normandy in the early 10th century.

 By the late 10th century, they had intermingled with the Frankish population and evolved their distinct culture which earned them the name, Norman, derived from Norsemen.

-By 11th century, Norman knights started ranging into other territories such as Italy and England.
-In time, they effectively conquered England, Wales, Ireland, Scotland, Italy, portions of the Byzantine Empire and numerous other territories.
-And although they were repulsed from some territories, they left a deep cultural impact on all these regions during the medieval ages.
+By the 11th century, Norman knights started ranging into other territories such as Italy and England.
+In time, they effectively conquered England, Wales, Ireland, Scotland, Italy, portions of the Byzantine Empire, and numerous other territories.
+And although they were repulsed from some territories, they left a deep cultural impact on all these regions during the medieval times.

 Normans entered Southern Italy sometime around 1016 and by 1047, one of the prominent Norman families has ascended to the Italian throne.